 What Is the Average Emergency and Disaster Response Technician Salary?

-Included in the salary details of retained hazardous materials removal personnel, the average median salary is $39,690 as at May 2015.
-Salary of the lowest 10% is $26,170; salary of the highest 10% is $70,230.
-Overtime is common due to the nature of disasters and accidents; the availability of overtime pay can significantly affect actual pay.
-These details refer only to actual basic salary.
+Emergency disaster response technicians, who fall under the broader BLS category of hazardous materials removal workers, earned a median salary of $45,830.
+Overtime is common due to the nature of disasters and accidents, and the availability of overtime pay can significantly affect actual pay.*

 Voluntary roles are unpaid, but costs may be covered (clothing, housing and food) as part of any dispatch - to domestic disaster and accident zones and to foreign territories.